NimbleEdge/assistant/android/README.md

 ## Testing

-⚠️ **We currently lack comprehensive test coverage and would welcome contributions!**
+⚠️ **We are adding tests incrementally and would welcome contributions!**

 The standard Gradle test tasks are available: